-You can also set auto-termination for a cluster.
+You can also set auto termination for a cluster.
 During cluster creation, you can specify an inactivity period in minutes after which you want the cluster to terminate.
-If the difference between the current time and the last command run on the cluster is more than the inactivity period specified, then Databricks will automatically terminate that cluster.
+If the difference between the current time and the last command run on the cluster is more than the inactivity period specified, Azure Databricks automatically terminates that cluster.

-A cluster is inactive if all commands on the cluster have finished executing, including Spark Jobs, Structured Streaming, and JDBC.
-This does not include commands run by SSH-ing into the cluster and running bash commands.
+A cluster is inactive if all commands on the cluster have finished executing, including Spark jobs, Structured Streaming, and JDBC.

-You may opt out of auto-termination by unselecting the checkbox above, or by specifying an inactivity period of “0” in the API.
+You can opt out of auto termination by clearing the Auto Termination checkbox or by specifying an inactivity period of “0” in the API.

-Auto-termination is best supported in the latest Spark versions.
-Older spark versions have known limitations which may result in inaccurate reporting of cluster activity.
+Auto termination is best supported in the latest Spark versions.
+Older Spark versions have known limitations which may result in inaccurate reporting of cluster activity.
 For example, clusters running JDBC, R, or streaming commands may report a stale activity time which will lead to premature cluster termination.
-Users are strongly recommended to upgrade to the most recent spark version to benefit from bug fixes and improvements to the autotermination feature.
+You are strongly recommended to upgrade to the most recent Spark version to benefit from bug fixes and improvements to the autotermination feature.

 Clusters do not report activity resulting from the use of DStreams.
 This means that an autoterminating cluster may be terminated while it is running DStreams.
-Please turn off autotermination for clusters running DStreams or consider using Structured Streaming.
+Turn off autotermination for clusters running DStreams or consider using Structured Streaming.

 Databricks records information whenever a cluster is terminated.